Boston, Lincolnshire: Landmarks

 The annual Boston May Fair has been held in the town since at least 1125.
 This fair is held during the first week of May, and is one of the few remaining fairs in the country still held in the town centre.
 By tradition, the fair was officially opened by the mayor at midday on 3 May, although this date has varied in recent years.

 The Haven Gallery, opened in 2005, was closed to the public in 2010 in a cost-cutting measure by Boston Borough Council.

 Blackfriars is a theatre and arts centre that was formerly the refectory of the Benedictine friary, built in the 13th century and once visited by King Edward I.

-Frampton Marsh and Freiston Shore are two nature reserves, managed by the RSPB, which lie on The Wash coast on either side of the mouth of The Haven.
+Frampton Marsh and Freiston Shore are two nature reserves, managed by the RSPB, which lie on the Wash coast on either side of the mouth of The Haven.

+The Boston Preservation Trust has recently extended its Blue Plaque Trail to include a total of 27 examples (as of 2024) of significant heritage to the town and its place in the world.
+The 2024 additions include: